ThoughtWorks-SEA/developer-training/docs/frontend/react-testing-library.md

 2. Independent: test should pass when run independently or as a suite
 3. Repeatable: the test is going to give the same result no matter how many times I run it
 4. Self Checking: result in a pass or fail.
 Expect statement should have a clear intent.
-5. Timely, written same time same as the code ideally using TDD
+5. Timely, written at the same time as the code, ideally using TDD

 ## Test Coverage